 If you want a festival tent at a price point in between, then try this tent from Amazon at £86.
 I haven’t actually personally used it but it’s got great reviews and just having that bit at the front as some extra space out of the wind and rain is really useful.

-8. Sleeping bag to suit the elements – this cosy Mummy sleeping bag is great value at only £9.99 and has 4/5 stars from 75 people on Amazon.
-Make sure to check the TOG so you know it’s the right one for your festival.
+8. Sleeping bag to suit the elements – this cosy Mummy sleeping bag is great value at only £20.99 and has 4/5 stars from 550 people on Amazon.
+Make sure to check the TOG so you know it’s the right one for the temperature at your festival.

 9. Lilo or blow up bed – definitely needed if you’re packing for a British field festival this year.
-This single blow up mattress for less than a tenner from Amazon.
+This single blow up mattress is just over a tenner from Amazon.
 I can guarantee it will be worth every penny, especially if it rains and the ground is cold and wet.
 Doubles are available too.

 If you don’t want the hassle of carrying a blow up bed in, you could try a self inflating mattress, or a camping roll mat.

 11. Cooking stove – this one time, at Glastonbury, my friend bought a cooking stove and it was amazing to have fresh coffee in the morning without having to deal with queueing up.
 Absolute dream.
-And also good for Pot Noodles and Cup a Soups too.
+Also good for Pot Noodles and Cup a Soups too.

 This neat little cooking stove number will be easy to carry from the car – don’t forget the gas.